amirlb/universal-transformer/README.md

 Since I read the
 [Transformer Circuits](https://transformer-circuits.pub/2021/framework/)
 framework it's the way I think about transformers, so I started using that.

+The part of the paper that stuck the hardest in my mind is induction heads - this is a feature of the transformer architecture that allows it to search for any token, or any value from an earlier layer, and refer to the part of the sequence starting from the found position.

-It became clear pretty quickly that it will be as easy to implement a general Turing machine interpreter as it will be implementing a compiler from Turing machine to weight tensors.
+This means that it will be as easy to find weight tensors that implement a general Turing machine interpreter as it will be to figure out weights for a specific Turing machine.
 Probably even easier.

-The part of the paper that stuck the hardest in my mind is induction heads - this is a feature of the transformer architecture that allows it to search for any token, or any value from an earlier layer, and refer to the part of the sequence starting from the found position.

 Another idea that was explained very eloquently in the paper is what an attention head actually does.
 The K and Q matrices interpreted together